Updated March 30, 2022

 Cyber security is a billion-dollar threat to healthcare organizations.
 Whether due to hacking or negligence, a security breach is an IT Manager’s worst nightmare.

 The cost of data breaches to US healthcare organizations was $11.8 billion in 2019.
 And the risk is rising.
-In June 2020 alone, there were 45 breaches in the healthcare sector, affecting the records of nearly 750,000 patients.
+In February 2022 alone, the records of nearly 1.7 million patients were affected in a series of cyber-attacks.

 The risk has been exacerbated during the COVID-19 outbreak.
 The number of cyber attacks has increased as cyber criminals attempt to take advantage of the situation to steal COVID-19 data or to spread dangerous malware.
 It’s a situation which has prompted UK and US governments to issue a joint warning.